HPS masthead

 Health Physics Society Membership

-The membership of the Society consists of Plenary Members, Associate Members, Fellow Members, Student Members, Members Emeritus, Life Members, Section Members, and Affiliate Members.
+The membership of the Society consists of Full Members, Early Career Members, Associate Members, Fellow Members, Student Members, Members Emeritus, Life Members, Section Members, and Affiliate Members.
 These types of memberships are discussed below.
 Click here for information on membership dues.
 To apply for an individual membership click here.
 To apply for an Affiliate membership click here.
+A membership renewal form is available here.
+A list of member benefits is available here.

-Plenary Members are persons who (i) are currently engaged in the practice, science, or technology of radiation safety at a professional level and (ii) meet at least one of the following combinations of education and/or experience:
+Full Members are persons who (1) are currently engaged in the practice, science, or technology of radiation safety and (2) meet at least one of the following combinations of education and/or experience:

 1. Active certification by the American Board of Health Physics.